alejandrohdezma/http4s-munit/.github/docs/README.md

 ### Test names

 The generated test names can be customized by overriding `http4sMUnitTestNameCreator`.
-Allows altering the name of the generated tests.
+It allows altering the name of the generated tests.

 Default implementation generates test names like: